 Familiarity with EXCEL, financial statements, local markets, banking industry and asset liability management.
 Data set for asset, liabilities at a transaction or pool level and interest and deposit rates for given maturity tenors and buckets.

-The revised and upgraded edition of the ILAAP, ALM, LCR report template editor goes on sale on Tuesday 26th April 2016 for two weeks.
+The revised and upgraded edition of the ILAAP, ALM, LCR report template editor is now available on our store.

 For the first two weeks of launch from 26th April to 10th May you can buy the ILAAP ALM LCR Report Validator for a special price of US$1,699.
 Off $1,300 from its full price of US$2,999.
 The offer comes with a 48 hour money back guarantee.
 If you are not happy with the product, we will be happy to do a full refund within 48 hours of your purchase.

 If you are interested in the special offer drop me a line and I will be happy to share the special discount code.

 ILAAP ALM LCR Report validator.
 A short review

 We have put together a number of risk models on this site on customer request.
 The ALM Validator is no different.
 In 2012 a client reached out to us and asked if we had something he could use to validate reports coming out of his newly implemented ALM software.
 As is typical with large ticket item software purchases, there are no vendor-sponsored validation models that you can use to validate reports.
 That led to version 1.0.
 We are now on the third major release of our four year old Excel based report validation template.
 The most recent release includes support for a chart based dashboard, Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) reporting.